How to enrol

 • Certificates of musical qualifications on the basis of which admission to the Licentiate Course is requested.

 • Submitting an application to undertake the entrance exam.
-The Admission for Ordinary Students form, collected from the Registrar's Office or downloaded from www.musicasacra.va, must be submitted by June 20.
+The Admission Examination Application form must be downloaded and sent to ammissioni@musicasacra.va email address by June 19.

 b) Passing an entrance examination: